This article will teach you how to transfer contacts from iPhone to android phone easier for you without taking so much time.

 Second, you must have access to a desktop computer that is connected to the internet.
 Essentially, we will transfer the contacts stored in your Google account to the iCloud account you have linked to your iPhone.

-- Next, move over to your desktop, launch your browser and go to contacts.google.com.
+Next, move over to your desktop, launch your browser, then go to contacts.google.com.

 Export Your Google Account Contacts

 Once you log into your Google account, select all of the contacts that you want to transfer to your iCloud account.